 The Plan is exposed to changes in equity prices in Canadian and global markets.
-Equities comprise 46% (2017 - 49%) of the carrying value of the Plan's total investments.
+Equities comprise 51% (2019 - 52%) of the carrying value of the Plan's total investments.
 Individual stock holdings are diversified by geography, industry type and corporate entity.

-The following table indicates the approximate increase or decrease in net assets available for benefits had equity values at December 31, increased or decreased (respectively) by 10% assuming all other variables held constant.
+Had equity values at December 31, increased or decreased (respectively) by 10% assuming all other variables held constant, the total fair value impact on equities would have been a \$34,656 thousand increase or decrease (2019 - \$37,528 thousand increase or decrease).
 Due to active management, the Plan's portfolio does not correlate directly to any market indices.